hidena39/582-creature-in-nature/README.md

 1. Input the details of the creature you found in nature and click the "Add Creature" button

-   - For the image, currently, you can only update via image URL.
-For testing, you can use "Copy example URL" button.
+   - For the image, currently, you can only update using image URL.
+For testing the "Add Creature" function, you can use "Copy example URL" button.

 2. Chose the category of the creature by clicking the radio buttons.
-3. Click the "Show/Hide Detail Card" button to show or hide the detail card.
+3. Click the show/close button to show or hide the detail.
-4. Click the "Delete Card" button to delete the card.
+4. Click the "Delete Card" button to delete the creature.

 ## License